Musicians Institute

 Musicians Institute (MI) is a private for-profit music school in Los Angeles, California.
 MI students can earn Certificates and – with transfer of coursework taken at Los Angeles City College – Associate of Arts Degrees, as well as Bachelor of Music Degrees in either Performance or Composition.
 The college was founded in 1977.

 History

 Founders Howard Roberts and Pat Hicks

 Musicians Institute was founded as The Guitar Institute of Technology in 1977 as a one-year vocational school of guitarists and bassists.
 Its curriculum and pedagogical style was shaped by guitarist Howard Roberts (1929–1992).
 Pat Hicks (né Patrick Carroll Hicks; born 1934), a Los Angeles music industry entrepreneur, was the co-founder of Musicians Institute.
 He is credited for providing the organizational structure and management that rapidly transformed Howard Roberts' educational philosophy into a major music school.
+The school opened in March 1977 with three guitar instructors: Joe Diorio, Ron Eschete and Don Mock.
+Mock, a Seattle guitarist whom Roberts had brought to Los Angeles, taught full-time until 1983 and contributed to the development of the guitar curriculum; he later directed and produced instructional guitar videos for the school.

 Programs added under Roberts and Hicks include: